Neverending Story: Upcoming Projects š

 - An Arduino-compatible ESP32, an inexpensive LoRa module, and an ultrasonic sensor cost around 200 kr.
 With deep sleep mode and waking up once an hour, they should easily last a year without needing a new battery.

-Weāve had a satellite dish from Allente (Canal Digital) for a long time, but it costs an absolute fortune and the dish often lost its alignment.
-Now we have a cable outage, and I had to consider whether it made sense to pay 700 kr/month for something very few people use.
+Weāve had a satellite dish from Allente (Canal Digital) for a long time, but it costs an absolute fortune and the dish often went out of alignment.
+Now we have a cable outage, and I had to consider whether it made sense to keep paying 700 kr/month for something very few people use.
 Many people would like to stream TV shows and series, but we donāt have 4G coverage.
-I had been planning a major project for a long time (2021) involving cabling to the nearest peak and a 4G antenna with Power-over-Ethernet and a lot of custom electronics to make this work anyway, but then Starlink came along.
-For a long time, it cost 1,000 kroner a month, but now itās available for less than what Allente chargesā¦

 The downside is high power consumption: it draws over 100 watts during startup before dropping to less than 30 watts once it has stabilized.
 2 amps is still far too much (50 Ah/day) to be manageable in the winter, especially if we were to forget to turn it off, so this requires two things: